|Title:||Associate Head Coach|

 |College:||Missouri Southern '92|

-Ronnie Ressel is entering his 11th season as assistant coach of the Missouri Southern Lions.
+Ronnie Ressel is entering his 12th season as assistant basketball coach at Missouri Southern and first for the women's basketball team.
 A 1992 graduate of Missouri Southern, he returned to his alma mater for the 2002-03 campaign after spending ten years at Rend Lake College in Ina, Ill.

-In ten years with the Lions, Ressel has helped the team to an 191-130 record, including ten-straight appearances in the MIAA Postseason Tournament.
+In 11 years with the Lions, Ressel has helped the team to an 204-145 record, including 11-straight appearances in the MIAA Postseason Tournament.
 The Lions played in the conference tournament title game in 2005 and again in 2011.

 At Rend Lake College, Ressel produced a record of 118-92 and was named Great Rivers Athletic Conference Coach of the Year in 1996.
 A year later, Ressel led Rend Lake to a GRAC co-championship.